dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-11-02-bitcoin-is-magic-internet-money.md

 If you move a file on your computer, it doesn't actually move as real objects do in the real world.
-It is copied, and after the copy is checked for errors, the original is deleted.
-(Footnote: Note that when dealing with pure information, it is a bit difficult to speak of "originals" and "copies" since information can be copied perfectly and physical location doesn't necessarily make sense.)
+It is copied, and after the copy is checked for errors, the original[^original] is deleted.
 Hence, the problem of money on the internet: if I want to *move* ten bucks from my computer to yours, the ten bucks are actually *copied* - bringing the total balance up to twenty bucks during the transfer - and you have to